GenesysCloudBlueprints/microsoft-teams-blueprint/blueprint/index.md

 ---

 This Genesys Cloud Developer Blueprint explains how to set up Genesys Cloud and Microsoft 365 for agents to schedule a meeting with customers using Microsoft Teams.
 The agents can now directly schedule a Microsoft Teams meeting from Genesys Cloud.
 Genesys Cloud automatically sends an SMS message with the meeting URL to the customer and also opens the Microsoft Teams for the agent.
 The call is inbound or outbound as long it is in a queue.
-The meeting scheduling solution from an agent’s point of view is shown in the illustration.
+The following illustration shows the meeting scheduling solution from an agent’s point of view.

 ![Microsoft Teams Agent View](images/msteams-workflow.png)

 To enable an agent to use Microsoft Teams meeting from Genesys Cloud, the operation spans multiple platforms at the system level.
-The public APIs offered by both Genesys Cloud and Microsoft Graph provide this interoperability.
-The API interaction between Genesys Cloud and Microsoft 365 is shown in the illustration.
+Genesys Cloud and Microsoft Graph offer public APIs that provide this interoperability.
+The following illustration shows the API interaction between Genesys Cloud and Microsoft 365.

 ![Microsoft Teams Integration](images/microsoft-teams-architect.png)